spectrocloud/librarium/docs/docs-content/palette-cli/commands/pde.md

 tags: ["palette-cli"]
 ---

-The `pde` subcommand interacts with the Palette Dev Engine (PDE) platform and its resources.
+The `pde` command interacts with the Palette Dev Engine (PDE) platform and its resources.
 You can use the `pde` command to log in to Palette, manage virtual clusters, and switch the project scope.

 The `pde` command exposes the following subcommands.